RamaGade15/getdata-012/README.md

 ###4.
 Appropriately label the data set with descriptive variable names.

 ###5.
-Create a second, independent **tidy data set** and save it as a file "./x_tidy_summary.txt"
+Create a second, independent tidy data set.
+   file name "./x_tidy_summary.txt"
-   with the average of each variable for each activity and each subject. used dplyr function summarise_each to summarize each column by Activity and Subject.
+   captures average of each variable for each activity and each subject. used dplyr function summarise_each to summarize each column by Activity and Subject.